-To improve the quality of our DIY furniture we should always square the end of a board before cutting our pieces to length.
-Just simply make a cut on the end of the board… you don’t need to cut a lot off, just enough to make the end square.
+To improve the quality of our DIY projects we should always square the end of a board before cutting our pieces to length.
+Just simply make a cut on the end of the board.
+We don’t need to cut off a lot, just enough to make the end square.

 4. Leave the Line